I work with leaders to enhance their agency, impact, and influence.

 Every coaching engagement is unique & custom to each client.
 Your program is designed exclusively for you.
 We meet weekly or bi-weekly for either 60 or 90 minutes.
 I work with most clients for a year.
 Consistency is a powerful tool when creating change.
 Compensation is paid in full from the start - an investment in mindful decision making, clear communication, & your capacity for bold action.

 I take my work seriously and have invested hundreds of hours + tens of thousands of dollars in my own training to develop the skill, support, and service that I provide.
+My commitment to my growth & healing over the years is a foundational piece of my approach.
+I don’t have it all figured out - I’m human and ever evolving just like you.
 Clients describe me as a skillful facilitator, distinctly insightful, gentle yet firm, and innovative.

 I ask that you commit fully to our coaching engagement, show up, do the work, and follow through with the practices.
 In turn, you can count on me to be honest, inquisitive, and persistent, holding you to the highest expression of yourself and your potential.